unional/typescript-blackbook/pages/07-files-and-projects/converting-from-javascript.md

 It is also cause by TypeScript trying to infer the type of the variables.

-For these errors, it is best to go over them in detail before casting the variable to `any` to supress the error.
+For these errors, it is best to go over them in detail before casting the variable to `any` to suppress the error.
 There is a chance that they TypeScript compiler actually find some edge cases in your code that you didn't handle.

 For example: